Louisiana Nurse Practice Act: Facility Guide

 Reviewed by Aldo Zilli, Esq.
 Senior Manager, B2B Content, IntelyCare

-The rules and regulations stemming from the Nurse Practice Act (NPA) hold clinicians accountable for the care they provide while practicing in Louisiana.
-They also outline requirements for state nursing licensure.
-In this article, we’ll review key elements of the Louisiana NPA that can affect nursing practice and outline three strategies for facilities looking to improve staff compliance and engagement.
+The rules and regulations stemming from the Nurse Practice Act hold clinicians accountable for the care they provide while practicing in Louisiana, and also outline requirements for state nursing licensure.
+We’ll review key elements of the Louisiana NPA that can affect nursing practice and outline three strategies for facilities looking to improve staff compliance and engagement.
+We’ll also provide links to application materials and license verification portals, review rules on delegating tasks, and cover penalties that may occur if standards are not met.

 What Is the Louisiana Nurse Practice Act?